Who is Dr. Jerry Tennant?

-- My approach to wellness embraces the balancing, nurturing, exercising, and developing of all aspects of our being and factors affecting health.
-These include: physical, spiritual, emotional, intellectual, social, and environmental.
-One of my primary missions is to research and share my findings and enable others to educate themselves and discover answers to their unique health-related questions through wellness educational seminars taught throughout the US and other locations where I am invited to teach.
-I also conduct personal assessments at The Tennant Institute.
+Dr. Jerry Tennant: My approach to wellness embraces the balancing, nurturing, exercising and developing of all aspects of our being and factors affecting health.
+These include: physical, spiritual, emotional, intellectual, social and environmental.
+One of my primary missions is to research and share my findings and enable others to educate themselves and discover answers to their unique health related questions through wellness educational seminars taught throughout the US and other locations where I am invited to teach.
+I also conduct personal assessments at my clinic in Irving, Texas.

 Question: What is your core belief regarding health and nutrition?
 And what is your approach to obtaining and maintaining wellness?